-- (1) Totals may not add due to rounding. - (2) Distribution of fiscal 2013 tax estimate by various tax categories is subject to revision if and when the fiscal 2013 estimate is revised during fiscal 2013. - (3) The fiscal year 2012 budget adopted changes to the Workforce Training Fund, which annually is funded through employer contributions for workforce training initiatives for incumbent workers in the private sector.
-Beginning in fiscal 2012 the WTF will not be subject to annual appropriation and the employer contributions are transferred directly to the WTF after their collection. - (4) Inter-fund Transfers from Non-budgeted Funds and Other Sources include profits from the State Lottery, transfer of tobacco settlement funds to allow their expenditure, abandoned property proceeds as well as other inter-fund transfers. - (5) Fiscal 2008 through fiscal 2009 included program administration. - (6) Starting in fiscal 2010 Post Employment Benefits include budgeted pension transfers and State Retiree Benefit Trust Fund. - 7) Transfers of approximately \$133.4 million in fiscal 2010 are included in "Other Program Expenditures" above. - (8) Consists largely of appropriations from previous years, authorized to be expended in current years.
+Totals may not add due to rounding.
+Based on the revised December 4, 2012 estimate of the Executive Office for Administration and Finance of \$21.496 billion.

+(3) The fiscal year 2012 budget adopted changes to the Workforce Training Fund, which annually is funded through employer contributions for workforce training initiatives for incumbent workers in the private sector.
+Beginning in fiscal 2012 the WTF will not be subject to annual appropriation and the employer contributions are transferred directly to the WTF after their collection.

+(4) Inter-fund Transfers from Non-budgeted Funds and Other Sources include profits from the State Lottery, transfer of tobacco settlement funds to allow their expenditure, abandoned property proceeds as well as other inter-fund transfers.

+(5)Fiscal 2008 through fiscal 2009 included program administration.

+Starting in fiscal 2010 Post Employment Benefits include budgeted pension transfers and State Retiree Benefit Trust Fund.
+(6)

+Transfers of approximately \$133.4 million in fiscal 2010 are included in "Other Program Expenditures" above.
+(7)

+(8) Consists largely of appropriations from previous years, authorized to be expended in current years.